holtskinner/holtskinner/README.md

 _May 2016 - May 2017_

 - Implemented a front-end interface to display the NEDOCS score of an ER.
-  - Deployed in the University of Missouri Hospital in October 2016.
+  - Deployed to the University of Missouri Hospital - October 2016.
 - Created a data analytics application to track use cases and errors for client-facing applications.
   - Currently used by Tiger Institute Managers and Developers.
 - Created target cases for voice recognition algorithms.